silnrsi/unicode-resources/Plrd/documentation/source/utn_Plrd.md

 Users of the Miao script freely use the same punctuation marks as Chinese and Latin.

-All languages use these: . , / " = + - ( )
+All languages use this punctuation: <span class='shim normal'>. , / " = + - ( ) </span>

-Most Miao script users seem to follow the Chinese convention for indicating proper nouns:
+Additionally, most Miao script users seem to follow the Chinese convention for indicating proper nouns:

 - names of people -- single underline
 - names of places -- double underline